Top of main content

 If you're managing money across multiple currencies, it helps to stay up to date with currency movements.

-HSBC's HSBC's Mobile FX services give you access to live market updates and historical rates.
-It also lets you trade currencies and set up limit orders - that's where you name the rate you want, and the trade happens as soon as that rate is available.
+HSBC Expat's Mobile FX services give you access to live market updates and historical rates.
+It also lets you trade currencies and set up limit orders - that's where you set the exchange rate you want and the trade happens as soon as that rate becomes available.

 New to HSBC Expat?